Evm7/coryphaena_detection/README.md

 # Detection and Segmentation of coryphaena in auction boxes
-A reduced version of the scripts used in the work (ref article), is available to train, test and use over different dataset.
+A reduced version of the scripts used in the work (ref article), is available to train, test and use with our own dataset or over different dataset.
-All the dataset is stored in folder dataset.

 THIS BRANCH HAS BEEN DEVELOPED BY THE USER [ESTEVE VALLS MASCARO](https://github.com/Evm7) 💻